Berkeley, California: Protests

-Renaming controversy

-In January, 2022 the Berkeleyside news platform published an opinion piece calling for the city to be renamed.
-Daniel O'Connell argued that although city namesake George Berkeley was considered a great philosopher in his time, he owned three enslaved persons and forced them to work on his plantation in Rhode Island.
-Berkeley argued that slaveholders should baptize their slaves on the grounds that it made them "better slaves".
-According to O'Connell, "Berkeley's writings express other repugnant ideas, including his proposal to open a missionary school for the purpose of converting the 'American heathen', ... whom Berkeley proposed to kidnap if peaceful methods of separating them from their parents proved unsuccessful.
-And it is Berkeley's colonialist verse that inspired the naming of our city, and which today is commemorated by Founders' Rock on the university campus: 'Westward the Course of Empire Takes its Way'."

 Homelessness

 The city of Berkeley has historically been a central location for homeless communities in the Bay Area.
-Since the 1930s, the city of Berkeley has fostered a tradition of political activism.
-The city has been perceived as a hub for liberal thought and action and it has passed ordinances to oust homeless individuals from Berkeley on multiple occasions.
-Despite efforts to remove unhoused individuals from the streets and projects to improve social service provision for this demographic, homelessness has continued to be a significant problem in Berkeley.
+The city has passed ordinances to oust homeless individuals from Berkeley on multiple occasions.
+Despite efforts to improve social services and remove unhoused individuals from the streets, homelessness has continued to be a significant problem in Berkeley.

 1960s

 A culture of anti-establishment and sociopolitical activism marked the 1960s.
 The San Francisco Bay Area became a hotspot for hippie counterculture, and Berkeley became a haven for nonconformists and anarchists from all over the United States.
 Most public discourse around homelessness in Berkeley at this time was centered around the idea of street-living as an expression of counterculture.

-During the Free Speech Movement in the Fall of 1964, Berkeley became a hub of civil unrest, with demonstrators and UC Berkeley students sympathizing with the statewide protests for free speech and assembly, as well as revolting against university restrictions against student political activities and organizations established by UC President Clark Kerr in 1959.
+During the Free Speech Movement in the fall of 1964, Berkeley became a hub of civil unrest, with demonstrators and UC Berkeley students sympathizing with the statewide protests for free speech and assembly, as well as revolting against university restrictions against student political activities and organizations established by UC President Clark Kerr in 1959.
 Many non-student youth and adolescents sought alternative lifestyles and opted for voluntary homelessness during this time.

 In 1969, People's Park was created and eventually became a haven for "small-time drug dealers, street people, and the homeless".
 Although the City of Berkeley has moved unhoused individuals from its streets, sometimes even relocating them to an unused landfill, People's Park has remained a safe space for them since its inception.
 The park has become one of the few relatively safe spaces for homeless individuals to congregate in Berkeley and the greater Bay Area.